 Then a pet store owner came with treats for the dogs.
 After they finished crunching, she taught them ‘biscuit, frisbee, stuffed toy, and ear cleaner’.
 That last word didn’t go over too well.
 One dog ran out of the room.

-Finally, the Dog Librarian came to our group.
+Finally, the Margaret the librarian came to our group.
 She taught the dogs ‘the, with, on, and for’.
 There weren’t any pictures to go with those words, so she pointed to sentences in a children’s book.

 Next time we meet I’ll explain what sentences are.